-- 4.85 To the north-east of these markers lies a standing block of quartz conglomerate situated close to an existing track (GGAT04937g).
-This is not shown on any maps, but may represent another mineral rights marker. - 4.86 Close to the summit of Mynydd Maen, lying between Turbines 8 and 9, east of the centre of the site, lies another boundary stone which the HER records as having the 'north side marked "PP"; south side marked "LU/P" ? and a defaced OS benchmark (symbol?)'
+- 4.85 To the south-west of these markers and 420 m south-west of Turbine 8 lies a standing block of quartz conglomerate situated close to an existing track (GGAT04937g).
+This is not shown on any maps, but may represent another mineral rights marker. - 4.86 Close to the summit of Mynydd Maen, lying 310 m south-east of Turbine 8 and 380 m west-north-west of Turbine 9, east of the centre of the site, lies another boundary stone which the HER records as having the 'north side marked "P"; south side marked "LU/P"? and a defaced OS benchmark (symbol?)'
 (GGAT05040g).
 The HER grid reference for this is given as ST 2600 9790.
 During the site visit, a stone marked PP was present at this location, although this did not have a benchmark symbol on it.
 A second stone marked PP with a benchmark symbol was recorded on the summit of Mynydd Maen (adjacent to the modern OS triangulation point).
 This was located at ST 5990 97810.
 The 1815 original Ordnance survey used Mynydd Maen as one of the main triangulation points for that survey and this cross marked 'PP' stone was presumably the one used for the survey.